GlobalSign Blog

 The first thing to look for when doing this check is to find out what certificate is currently installed on the server or IP address.
 This will normally help you identify why you are getting the error, as there can be quite a few reasons.

-The main thing to remember is there is nothing wrong with the SSL/TLS Certificate or with your website per se.
+The main thing to remember is there is nothing wrong with the SSL Certificate or with your website per se.
 At some point between someone visiting a domain and someone reaching your website, the wrong certificate is being presented.

 You may need to contact your IT department to find out where the certificate was installed and where it is being configured.